ljk28/milestone-project-1/README.md

 * Navigation bar (to include);
-   * Images page of boxes and types of biscuits on offer
+   * Images of biscuits on offer
    * History of company (about page)
    * Prices page
    * Order from page (with table)